HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-left: 20px;">
     <h2></h2>
     <p>
       After having pieced together all our clues and leads, we have uncovered some intriguing patterns in beer preferences.
-States with similar beer tastes often clustered geographically, perhaps hinting at regional influence.
+States with similar beer tastes are often clustered geographically, perhaps hinting at regional influence.
 However, when comparing ratings between different bubbles, the differences proved insignificant.
-Interestingly enough, when we focussed our investigation.
-Over half the states were guilty in showing a clear bias towards favouring their own beers, while a strange twist of events, 17 states showed biased ratings against their own beers to favour out of state beers.
+Interestingly enough, when we focussed our investigation on state level differcnes, we found another interesting finding.
+Over half the states were guilty in showing a clear bias towards favouring their own beers, while in a strange twist of events, 17 states showed biased ratings against their own beers to favour out of state beers.
 In the style analysis, the clustering based on beer style parameters did allow us to group the states by preferences but its variation in states grouped together compared to the clustering of reviews by different beer parameters suggests that trying to define a state simply by its beer preferences is a complex case.
-Overall, the differences in beer preferences by state weren’t as pronounced as expected and that your state isn’t swaying your sip as much as we initially expected.
+Overall, the differences in beer preferences by state weren’t as pronounced as expected and that your state isn’t swaying your sip as much as initially expected.
 Perhaps a broader analysis on country wide differences would allow us to see; does your Passport Pick your Pint?
     </p>
   </div>